-A sweeping history of the Latino experience in the United States.
+A sweeping history that spans five centuries of the Latino experience in the United States—from the European colonization of the Americas to the 2020 election.

 Juan Gonzalez, a New York Daily News columnist, has lived in the United States for fifty of his fifty-one years.
 His numerous honors include the 1998 George Polk Award for excellence in journalism and the Hispanic Academy of Media Arts and Sciences Lifetime Achievement Award.
 Born in Puerto Rico, he grew up in a barrio housing project and was a cofounder of the 1960s Young Lords.
 He lives in New York City.
 View titles by Juan Gonzalez